 If the issue in your case meets all of these criteria, then you are entitled to a single judge decision.

-Single-judge decisions from the CAVC are often issued in 4-6 months or less.
+Single-judge decisions from the CAVC are often issued in 4-6 months or less from the completion of briefing.
 In theory, this gets the Veteran closer to the benefits that they are entitled to.

-How long does it take to get a full-court decision?
+How long does it take to get a panel decision?

 All bets are off – they can take 1-3 years – more or less.